OxyTurbine development department

 • Because the increased alpha at high MCRT is the more rapid and efficient removal of surfactants.
 It is readily observed in “plug flow” aeration tanks.

-• In plug flow aeration tanks, the alpha factor at the in fluent zone of the aeration tank may be only 0.3 but at the affluent area, it may be as high as 0.8
+• In plug flow aeration tanks, the alpha factor at the influent zone of the aeration tank may be only 0.3, but in the affluent area, it may be as high as 0.8

 • This dramatic change requires aeration tapering.
 Unfortunately, the alpha cause is lowest where the uptake rate is highest.

 • Almost all modern activated sludge designs include a selector.
 In the past 15 years, this innovation has become a standard feature.

 • For high SRT plants, anoxic selectors seniority, take part in phosphorous removal and prevent the growth of filamentous organisms

 • For small SRT plants, they take part in phosphorous removal and inhibit the growth of filamentous organisms